 Phase 1: RP2D

-Phase 2: Objective Response Rate
+Phase 2: Objective Response Rate (ORR) Based on Independent Review Committee (IRC) Assessment

-Phase 1: Number of Participants with a Treatment-Related Adverse Event(s) (TRAE[s])
+Phase 1: Number of Participants With a Treatment-Related Adverse Event(s) (TRAE[s])

-Phase 1: Number of Participants with a TRAE(s)
+Phase 1: Number of Participants with a TRAE(s) is reported.

-Phase 1: ORR based on RECIST 1.1 or RANO, as Appropriate to Tumor Type
+Phase 2: ORR based on RECIST 1.1 or RANO, as Appropriate to Tumor Type

 Phase 2: ORR (by Investigator)